Advanced Training on Healthy Forests

 Nationally, a 2022 study in Science suggested that to meet its 2030 Paris commitment, the U.S. would need to boost its annual natural carbon dioxide removal and sequestration from about 790 million tons (Mt) today to between 860 Mt and 1.16 Gt over the next 8 years (a 7–50% increase).
 The analysis found that most of that increase would likely come from trees, whose growth currently accounts for 95% of U.S. annual carbon removal and sequestration.

-How much carbon sequestration can trees and forests provide?
+How much carbon sequestration can healthy forests provide?

 What about wildfires and other climate impacts on forests?

-Forests are vulnerable to a variety of climate change impacts including wildfires, expanding bark beetle populations, droughts, and heatwaves.
-When trees burn or decay as a result of these climate-worsened impacts, their stored carbon is released back into the atmosphere.
+Forests are vulnerable to a variety of climate change impacts including wildfires, bark beetle infestations, droughts and heatwaves.
+When trees burn or decay as a result of these climate impacts, their stored carbon is released back into the atmosphere.

 For example, an analysis by Carbon Plan suggested that, due to its recent large wildfire seasons, California’s forests may have released more carbon than they removed from the atmosphere over the past several years and will likely continue to do so in the future.
 As a result, carbon storage permanence is a challenge for forestry solutions.
 It’s thus important for forestry policy to take climate change into account, as discussed in the section below.